bwcsemaj/ekans/README.md

 Features
 ---------
 * Ability to move snake using UP DOWN RIGHT LEFT
-* System keep tracks of score (length of the snake)
+* System keeps track of score (length of the snake)
 * Que up valid moves ahead of time to make handling the snake more intuitive.

 Installation
 ------------
 Download Java 14
 Download EKANS jar
+Download bat file or...
 create a bat file named whatever you want enter...